lukexodus/md-materials/Learnings/React.js Learnings.md

-Most of the bugs stem from React v18's batching state updates feature. use ReactDOM's flushSync to opt out of it.
+Most of the bugs stem from React v18's batching state updates feature.
+Use ReactDOM's flushSync to opt out of it.
 But you can't put that function inside lifecycle methods.

 ***